Belaws Thailand

 Do you need a Technology Transfer Plan to get a Foreign Business Licence?

-According to Section 5 of the Foreign Business Act, the granting of a license to a foreigner to operate a business restricted by the act is contingent upon the transfer of technology.
+According to Section 5 of the Foreign Business Act, the granting of a license to a foreigner to operate a business restricted by the act is reliant upon the transfer of technology.
 Therefore, applicants must prepare a technology transfer certificate, which must be submitted along with the rest of the application.
-The technology transfer plan is crucial when determining the approval for issuing a Foreign Business License.
+The technology transfer plan is very important when determining the approval for issuing a Foreign Business License.

 What is a Technology Transfer?